Ship near the port

 The revenues generated from the sales of 20 million CO2 certificates will be included in the Innovation Fund and redirected to the renewal of ship fleets.

-The rest of the revenues will be redirected to EU Member States.
+The rest of the revenues will be redirected to EU Member States for the decarbonisation of the maritime sector and climate change purposes.

 • Will the EU ETS be revised?